0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-Exploding.md

 If you disagree with me then you are completely justified to, everyone has their opinions and this was simply me stating out mine.
-If you want to have a conversation, disagree or have anything that might help reach to the _actual_ truth of what had occured. please do contact me on linkedin
+If you want to have a conversation, disagree or have anything that might help reach to the _actual_ truth of what had occurred. please do contact me on linkedin